Overland border crossings suck.

 Overall, I was surprised by how easy this journey was, given how many borders we had to contend with.

-When we did this trip, back in March 2018, the roads were reasonably quiet, the borders had little traffic, and the crossings themselves were highly efficient.
+The roads were reasonably quiet, the borders had little traffic, and the crossings themselves were highly efficient.
 We never spent more than 20 minutes at each immigration office, and the bus was air conditioned and comfortable.

 If you’re considering making the journey, I’d recommend doing it overland.